OpenStickCommunity/GP2040-CE/docs/contribution-guide.md

 ## Project Overview

-GP2040-CE is largely written in C/C++, with the a significant portion of the web configurator written in Javascript within a React framework.
+GP2040-CE is largely written in C/C++, with a significant portion of the web configurator written in JavaScript within a React framework.

 ## How do I make a contribution?